Gravothermal Catastrophe in Resonant Self-interacting Dark Matter Models

 We sample the positions of particles with the inversion sampling method using the density profile as the distribution function.
 From the isotropic assumption, we then sample a random direction for each particle and calculate the Cartesian coordinates.
 For the velocities, we sample a random direction for each particle.
 In each radial bin, we sample the velocity magnitudes of particles via rejection sampling with the Eddington distribution function at the bin centers.
 We adopt stretched Gaussian proposal functions, which are fitted to minimize the rejection rate in each bin.

-The initial conditions of a $10^{7.9}\msun$ halo derived through this approach is shown in Figure \ref{fig:ics}.
-The stability of the ICs is tested by running a CDM simulation for $15\,{\rm Gyr}$ and inspecting the evolution of the density and velocity dispersion profiles.
+The initial conditions of a $10^{7.9}\msun$ halo derived through this approach shown in Figure \ref{fig:ics} are tested by running a CDM simulation for $15\,{\rm Gyr}$ and inspecting the evolution of the density and velocity dispersion profiles.
 We compare the profiles with their analytical formulas.
 The analytical density profile is described by Equation \ref{eqn:nfw_inner_density} and Equation \ref{eqn:nfw_outer_density}.
 We obtain the velocity dispersion profile by solving the Jeans equation~\citep{Binney1987}

 Figure \ref{fig:ics} shows the stability of the $10^{7.9}\msun$ halo in CDM.
 We find that sampling particles to 3\,$r_{200}$ provide sufficient supporting structures for the halo.
 There are small fluctuations in the density and velocity dispersion profiles at the outer edge of the halo, which takes a few Gyr to evolve into its equilibrium state.
 Meanwhile, the central density and velocity dispersion also fluctuate, and eventually a small core forms due to two-body relaxation.
 Nevertheless, the deviation from the analytical profiles created by this core is of the same order of magnitude as the fluctuation due to statistical noises from the limited number of particles inside the region.
 After 15\,Gyr, our halo becomes totally stable (as shown in Figure \ref{fig:ics}).
 Its density and velocity dispersion profiles follow closely the analytical profiles except for the small statistical fluctuation.